 11. Messy Volume Style

-- Medium density hair
+- Hair Type: Medium density straight or wavy

 12. Slick Formal Finish